southbridgeio/redmine_chat_telegram/README.md

 To add hints for commands for the bot, use command `/setcommands`.
 You need to send list of commands with descriptions.
 You can get this list from command `/help`.

+### Bot modes

+Bot can work in several [modes](https://core.telegram.org/bots/api#getting-updates) — getUpdates or WebHooks.

+#### getUpdates

+To work via getUpdates, you should run bot process `bundle exec rake chat_telegram:bot`.
+This will drop bot WebHook setting.

+#### WebHooks

+To work via WebHooks, you should go to plugin settings and press button "Initialize bot" (bot token should be saved earlier, and notice redmine should work on https)

 ### Add bot to user contacts